Concepts

 Q: What will I do with this saved bulk sheet?

-A: First run your experiment.
-If the experiment succeeds, congratulations, you are good.
-If the experiment fails, don't panic.
+A: First, run your experiment.
+If it succeeds—congratulations!
+If it fails, don’t panic.
 Simply upload your saved bulk sheet.
-It will reinstate your previous bids and budgets in an instant.
-And so will your ACOS.
+It will reinstate your previous bids and budgets in an instant, restoring your ACoS and ensuring that your Amazon PPC ad strategy remains on track.

 Q: Is this a tried and tested strategy?

 A: This strategy works best in the short term, within the same month or the same quarter.
-You cannot re-upload a February bulk sheet in October.
+You cannot re-upload a February bulk sheet in October, so timing is crucial for any Amazon PPC campaign strategy.

 Q: How do bulk sheets help optimize ads?